-It is possible that your email provider may not display the CAS fee data correctly if they are not used to rendering the British pound sterling symbol.
-However, please be assured that UKVI (UK Visas and Immigration) will receive the correct information in the electronic version of your CAS.
+Your email provider may not display the CAS fee data correctly if they are not used to rendering the British pound sterling symbol.
+However, please be assured that UK Visas and Immigration (UKVI) will receive the correct information in the electronic version of your CAS.

 We cannot make any updates to your CAS once it has been used for a visa application.

 Depending on your situation, you will need some, or all, of the following documents: